viral32111/black-hole-cache/README.md

 The two new devices can be found under the `Spacebuild Addons` category in the `CAF` spawnmenu tool tab, the usage is the same as the other resource distribution devices.

-You can download the latest release [here](https://github.com/viral32111/black-hole-cache/archive/1.2.0.zip).
+You can [download the latest release](https://github.com/viral32111/black-hole-cache/archive/1.2.0.zip) for legacy installation, or [subscribe on the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1300331014) for easy installation.
 Note that [Wiremod](https://github.com/wiremod/wire) and [Spacebuild](https://github.com/spacebuild/spacebuild) must be installed for this addon to work.

 ## License